The Lantana plant is an excellent choice if you want to enjoy the beauty of flowers with minimum maintenance.

 Using pruning shears, you can easily prune your Lantana bushes without hiring a professional gardener.
 Follow these steps when pruning your Lantana bushes.

 - Remove any dead flowers and examine the stems carefully to decide on the stems, branches, and leaves you want to discard.
+Root rot can be a problem if the soil is poorly drained or plants are watered too frequently.

 Make sure that the plant stems are cut to be about 6 to 8 inches.
 You can leave the stems a little longer if there isn’t a lot of dead or old growth.